 Ohio State University - Main Campus is a great choice for individuals interested in an Agricultural Economics & Business major.
 With over 20,000 students, Ohio State University - Main Campus is among the largest schools in the country.

 Ohio State's affordable yearly price is pretty appealing to bargain-conscious applicants.
-The teacher education subject specific program at Ohio State ranks 7 in the nation and is well-known for producing qualified graduates.
+Around 65.0% of Ohio State University - Main Campus students get some form of financial aid.
 Interested in knowing more about Ohio State University - Main Campus' campus?
 Have a virtual tour.

 It is difficult to beat Purdue University - Main Campus if you want to study Agricultural Economics & Business.
 Students who graduate from the agricultural business program make about $42,376 for their early career and $94,059 in their mid career.
 Looking for a big school?
 This institution has more than 20,000 students on campus.